 The equipment was used to measure the type and intensity of radiation and it exemplifies one of the many aspects of regulation administered by government health departments and augments the Museum's collection of measuring instruments and workplace health and safety material.

 Written by Erika Dicker

 Assistant Curator, 2007.

 Radiation detector made by SE International Inc in Summertown, Tennessee, United States of America, between 1990-2005.

 SE International Inc is a small manufacturer of radiation detection equipment for use in industrial, governmental, educational, medical, and environmental markets.
 They have been producing radiation alert equipment since 1970.

+The Monitor 4 radiation detector is a compact general purpose survey meter capable of detecting alpha, beta, gamma, and X-rays over 3 selectable ranges.
 The monitor senses ionizing radiation by means of a GM (Geiger Mueller) tube with a thin mica window.
 The tube is closed inside the instrument.
 When a ray or particle of ionizing radiation enters or passes through the tube, it is sensed electronically and displayed by a red light count.
 When the switch is in the AUDIO position, the instrument will also beep with each radiation event, about 5 to 25 counts at random intervals (depending on your location and altitude) can be expected every minute from naturally occurring background radiation.